Rotavirus is an infection of the stomach and intestines. It is the most common cause of severe diarrhea in infants and young children.

 |Copyright © Nucleus Medical Media, Inc.|

-The virus is passed through the stool of someone with rotavirus.
+This problem is caused by a specific type of virus.
+It spreads through the stool of someone with the infection.
 The infected stool can pass the virus to hands, surfaces, objects, food, or water.
 The virus then enters the body when any of these infected items come in contact with the mouth.

 - Watery diarrhea

-- Abdominal pain
+- Belly pain

-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-The infection may be diagnosed based on your symptoms.
-A stool sample may be taken.
-The sample will be examined for the presence of the virus.
+This is often enough to make the diagnosis.
+A stool sample may be taken to identify the virus.

-- Rehydration fluids—such as an oral rehydration solution for children
+- Drinking plenty of fluids or an oral rehydration solution

 US Centers for Disease Control and Prevention http://www.cdc.gov